-- Report to the Board of Supervisors with priority recommendations to promote health, equity, and community well-being in Los Angeles County with a focus on population health improvement. - Make recommendations to the Board of Supervisors, the Health Agency, and DPH on public health priorities, initiatives and practices that will achieve health equity and healthy communities. - Serve as the advisory body to the Health Agency's Center for Health Equity (CHE). - Provide leadership and strategic direction for community health planning in Los Angeles County, which includes the Community Health Assessment (CHA), Community Health Improvement Plan (CHIP), and other strategic efforts to promote strong population health, health equity, and racial justice.
+- Report to the Board of Supervisors with priority recommendations to promote health, equity, and community well-being in Los Angeles County with a focus on population health improvement. - Make recommendations to the Board of Supervisors, and DPH on public health priorities, initiatives and practices that will achieve health equity and healthy communities. - Serve as the advisory body to the Center for Health Equity (CHE). - Provide leadership and strategic direction for community health planning in Los Angeles County, which includes the Community Health Assessment (CHA), Community Health Equity Improvement Plan (CHEIP), and other strategic efforts to promote strong population health, health equity, and racial justice.